carolinaborim/documentation/source/includes/external_user_workflow/_workflow.md

 # Getting started

-This getting started is for developers who wants to get access to `AGCO's Sandbox Environment`.

 The steps below introduce the workflow about how to connect and consume `AGCO's APIs`.

 - [Ask for credentials](#asking-for-credentials)